benjaminspak/BenjaminSpak.com/25-5-List/README.md

 MY 5 <br>
 1. YouTube Channel Growth -- will enble me to bring awareness to other projects I want support on.
 1. Better Health -- will give me more stamina, resilence & longevity.
-1. Better at User Experience (UX) -- will improve my YouTube videos & understanding of users.
+1. Better at Express & Node -- improving my back-end skills will mark me more marketable and enable me to complete projects on my own.
 1. Better at React.js -- is a popular framework & will enable me to learn React Native.
-1. Create More Online Courses -- will give me a greater control over the products I pitch on YouTube & direct profits.
+1. Reselling -- will improve my sales, sourcing & negotiating skills while learning some extra money.

 25 Things <br>
 1. YouTube channel growth.